-“seeing with the eyes of another, listening with the ears of another, and feeling with the heart of another.” ― Alfred Adler
+"perspective" Isabelle Hunt-Deol shared with us some empathy-themed pictures she took wandering in Glasgow. “seeing with the eyes of another, listening with the ears of another, and feeling with the heart of another.” ― Alfred Adler

 Almost every year the same topic hits the headlines – the serious and pressing issue of air pollution in cities across the UK.
 Since 2010, the UK has exceeded the EU nitrogen dioxide (NO2) pollution limit every year, often or not within the first few weeks.
 In London, this troubling pattern continued into 2017, this time breaching the limit in just 5 days.